-- 1. The maximum stated final maturity of individual securities in the portfolio shall be five years. - 2.
-The City shall maintain a minimum of one month of projected capital and operating expenditures (excluding expenditures financed with bond proceeds) in investments maturing within thirty days.

-- To the extent necessary, investment maturities shall match the City's projected cash flow requirements over the following twelve months. - 4.
-The City shall invest only in securities which do not include embedded options (i.e., calls or puts, swaps, etc.). - 5.
-The City shall not invest in securities which may return all or part of their principal prior to their stated final maturity date. - 6.
-The City may elect to sell a security prior to its maturity and record a capital gain or loss in order to change the portfolio's exposure to market risk. - 7.
-Funds not required for purposes of meeting cash flow needs (see Section III E 2-3) shall be invested in permitted securities with the objective of maintaining the average duration of the portfolio in line with the duration of the Benchmark Index.

-IV.
-Specific objectives and expectations

-- A. Overall objective.
+- 1. The maximum stated final maturity of individual securities in the portfolio shall be five years, except as otherwise stated in this policy. - 2.
+The City shall maintain a minimum of six months of budgeted operating and capital expenditures (excluding expenditures financed with bond proceeds) in short term investments to provide sufficient liquidity for expected disbursements. - 3.
+The maximum percent of callable securities (does not include "make whole call" securities as defined by Glossary) in the portfolio will be 20%. - 4.
+The City may elect to sell a security prior to its maturity and record a capital gain or loss in order to change the portfolio's exposure to market risk. - 5.
+The duration of the portfolio will generally be approximately equal to the duration (typically, plus or minus 20%) of a Market Benchmark, an index selected by the City based on the City's investment objectives, constraints and risk tolerances. - IV.
+Specific objectives and expectations - A. Overall objective.
 The investment portfolio shall be designed with the overall objective of obtaining a total rate of return throughout economic cycles commensurate with investment risk constraints and cash flow needs. - B. Specific objective.
 The investment performance objective for the portfolio shall be to earn a total rate of return over a market cycle which is approximately equal to the return on the Benchmark Index.
 The Benchmark Index, an index with characteristics similar to those of the portfolio in terms of types of securities and maturities, will be set at the beginning of each year.
-In addition, an index comprised of U. S. Treasury securities with a maturity distribution similar to that of the Benchmark Index will be presented for comparison purposes.

-V. Reporting, disclosure and program evaluation

-A. Monthly reports

-Monthly investment reports shall be submitted by the Treasurer to the City Manager and the City Council within 30 days of the last day of the month, to be agendized for official action at the second regular Council meeting thereafter.
+In addition, an index comprised of U.S. Treasury securities with a maturity distribution similar to that of the Benchmark Index will be presented for comparison purposes. - V. Reporting, disclosure and program evaluation - A. Monthly reports to be agendized for official action at the second regular Council meeting thereafter.
 The reports shall also be transmitted to the Investment Advisory Commission on their quarterly meeting agendas, for their review and comment.
 These reports shall disclose information about the risk characteristics and market value of the City's portfolio in accordance with Governmental Accounting Standards Board Statement No. 31 and shall include: